dansmyers/AI/1-Backtracking/README.md

 - Modify the basic recursive backtracking search to take additional `current_depth` and `max_depth` parameters.
 If the `current_depth` exceeds the `max_depth`, treat it as a base case and return immediately.

 - For a given state, there are *N*<sup>2</sup> possible moves to consider, which correspond to each possible button press.

+Consider why iterative deepening is a good strategy for this problem.
+You're allowed to press each button as many times as you want, so there's no limit on the depth of any path.
+Left unchecked, you would simply descend the search tree, pressing buttons to create an infinitely long path that might never lead to a solution.
+Iterative deepening ensures that you consider all button combinations up to a certain depth before exploring deeper paths.

 A pseudocode version of the `solve` method is as follows: